My x86 Retro-Computers

 Disk: 3.5" and 5.25" drive

 This is basically a second PC for old DOS games and scene demos and resembles overall my PC-system I bought in 1996.
-It features a bit different sound card setup as the other Pentium system.
+It features a bit different sound card setup as the other socket 7 system.

 Commodore PC-I